dmeybohm/ppcopy/README.md

 ## Building

 To build the Linux utilites, type `make`.

 To build the DOS utilities, change your directory to the `asm` folder, and type `make`.
+You will need the [Netwide Assembler](https://www.nasm.us/) to build the DOS utilities.

 ## Usage